Frank P. Lahm: Childhood and early career

 He was commissioned second lieutenant, 6th Cavalry, and campaigned in the Philippines for two years.
 He toured China, Korea, and Japan during his return to the United States in 1903, where he was assigned to West Point as an instructor in modern languages for three years.
 He spent his summer leaves in France with his father, who taught him to fly balloons in the summer of 1904.
-In 1906 he was assigned to attend the École Impériale de Cavalerie (French Cavalry School of Application) at Saumur.
+In 1906 he was assigned to attend the Saumur Cavalry School.

 Lahm's father joined the Aéro-Club de France in 1902 (at the age of 56), purchased a balloon he named the Katherine Hamilton in honor of his daughter, and qualified for his balloon pilot's certificate in November 1904.
 The elder Lahm made frequent flights and initiated his son during a night ascension in stormy weather.
 In the summer of 1905, 2nd Lt.
 Lahm completed the requirements of six ascensions, including one at night and one alone, to earn Fédération Aéronautique Internationale (FAI) certificate No. 4 as a balloon pilot.
 On July 15 of the same summer Lahm was promoted to first lieutenant.

 In 1906, while awaiting entrance to Saumur, Lahm won the first Gordon Bennett Cup international balloon race against competitors from seven nations, all of which had a military officer as a crew member.
 The race, commencing at the Tuileries Garden in Paris, was actually a distance competition across the English Channel.
 His father had planned to pilot the balloon United States himself but desired to return to America for Katherine's wedding, and so recruited his son to fly in his place.
 Accompanied by Major Henry Blanchard Hersey of the United States Weather Bureau, who had studied the storm tracks and prevailing winds, Lahm started 12th in a field of 16 late in the afternoon of September 30.
 Under a full moon they reached the Channel before midnight and a lightship off the coast of England three hours later, where fog obscured the surface.
 The morning sun slowly burned off the fog and caused the balloon to ascend to 3,000 meters altitude.
 Lahm and Hersey established their position over Berkshire around 07:00 and continued north, gradually descending to avoid drifting out over the North Sea.
 They landed near Fylingdales in Yorkshire after covering a distance of 641 kilometers and more than 22 hours aloft.